A Complete Guide to Fishing on Lake Erie

 Erieau Canada

-Shake up your fishing adventure by exploring the Canadian side of Lake Erie.
+Some of the best fishing is on the Canadian side of the lake.
 Easily accessible from Detroit, Erieau promises excellent catches of Walleye, Pike, Bass, and Perch.

 Port Dover Canada